Culture

 Neilson Powless

 When Neilson Powless started racing X-Terra triathlons with his sister back home in Northern California, he just wanted to spend time outside and rip around the trails near his house.
-His first love was mountain-biking.
-It was his best discipline in those off-road triathlons, and when he got to high-school, there were all sorts of chances for him to compete in California’s mountain-bike league.
-Soon, he was travelling with the US national team, racing junior world cups and championships against the world’s most talented mountain-bikers.
+His first love was mountain biking.
+It was his best discipline in those off-road triathlons, and when he got to high school, there were all sorts of opportunities for him to compete in California’s mountain bike league.
+Soon, he was traveling with the US national team, racing junior world cups and championships against the world’s most talented mountain bikers.
 Race in and race out, Neilson proved he was one of them.

 Then he decided he wanted to have a go on the road.

-Neilson lives in Nice, France with his wife and baby girl during the racing season.
-He enjoys exploring their new city and relaxing on the beach after hard rides through the Alps.
+Neilson lives in Nice, France with his wife and young daughter during the racing season.
+He enjoys exploring their adopted city and relaxing on the beach after hard rides through the Alps.

 James Shaw